hpcc-systems/HPCC-Platform/helm/examples/logging/README.md

 As mentioned earlier, the HPCC Systems logs provide a wealth of information which can be used for benchmarking, auditing, debugging, monitoring, etc. The type of information provided in the logs and its format is trivially controlled via standard Helm configuration.

-By default, the component logs are not filtered, and contain the following columns:
+By default, the component logs are not filtered, are reported in a space delimited values format, and contain the following columns:

     MessageID TargetAudience LogEntryClass JobID DateStamp TimeStamp ProcessId ThreadID QuotedLogMessage

 The logs can be filtered by TargetAudience, Category or Detail Level, and the output columns can be configured.
+The logs are reported in 'table' (space delimited values) format by default, and can be re-configured to XML or JSON format.
 Logging configuration settings can be applied at the global, or component level.

 ### Target Audience Filtering